rafaelreisdasilva/MachineLearning/app/model/documentation/readme.md

 ## Improvement Points

-- The "Property-Friends-basic-model" file could have a more intuitive name to facilitate typing and improve clarity.
+- The "Property-Friends-basic-model" file could have a more intuitive name to facilitate typing and improve reproducibility.

-- The initial model provided was functioning perfectly, as mentioned in the Challenge.md file:
+- The initial model provided was functioning perfectly and as mentioned in the Challenge.md file:

   "After some experimentation, the Client is happy with the current results and wants to bring the model into a deployable solution."

   Thus, it would have been sufficient to leave the model with the initial results as shown in the image /images/initial_values.png.
+  Despite the rmse not being good.

 ## Exploratory Analysis